Mixed Breeds

 6. Papitese (Papillon × Maltese)

-The Papitese is a cheerful fluffball who lives for cuddles, praise, and being the center of attention.
-These dogs are fine-boned and affectionate, with a gentle temperament that makes them lovely companions in calm households.
+These dogs, who are half Papillon, are fine-boned and affectionate, with a gentle temperament that makes them lovely companions in calm households.

 They may be too delicate for families with small children, but they thrive when treated with care and included in daily life.
 They want to be in the room, in the loop, and ideally, in your lap.